-AWARNING Do not work under a heavy suspended object unless there is positive support and safe guards, which will protect personnel, should a hoist or sling fail.
+WARNING Do not work under a heavy suspended object unless there is positive support and safe guards, which will protect personnel, should a hoist or sling fail.

-ACAUTION Do not attempt to lift bowl assembly by the pump shaft.
+CAUTION Do not attempt to lift bowl assembly by the pump shaft.
 This can result in damaging the pump shaft.

 - 1. Prior to installing the bowl assembly, check that all capscrews are tight.
 Turn the pump shaft by hand and make sure it turns freely.
-Remove all accumulated dust, oil, or other foreign material from the external surfaces. - 2.
-If a suction strainer is provided, assemble it to the suction bell (or suction bowl).

-- 3. Place two I-beam supports across the base plate opening, strong enough to safely support the weight of the entire pump assembly.
-These I-beams should be connected by threaded rods and nuts so as to clamp them firmly together for the portion to be supported.
-(See Figure 5). - 4.
-Place a suitable hoist or derrick over base plate opening with the hook in the center.
+Remove all accumulated dust, oil or other foreign material from the external surfaces. - 2.
+Place two I-beam supports across the base plate opening, strong enough to safely support the weight of the entire pump assembly.
+These I-beams should be connected by threaded rods and nuts so as to clamp them firmly together to support the pump.
+(See Figure 7).

+- 3. Place a suitable hoist or derrick over base plate opening with the hook in the center. - 4.
+If a suction strainer is provided, assemble it to the suction bell (or suction bowl). - 5.
 Place the elevator clamps just below the discharge bowl.
-Place the elevator clamps just below the discharge bowl.
 For flanged column install two threaded eyebolts through the discharge bowl bolt holes 180° apart for flanged column.
 For threaded discharge utilize a lifting bail sized to handle the weight of the bowl assembly and suction apparatus.

-Attach a sling to the elevator clamps, eyebolts, or lifting bail and hoist it into position. - 5.
+- 6. Attach a sling to the elevator clamps, eyebolts, or lifting bail and hoist it into position over the foundation opening.
+(See Figure 7). - 7.
 Carefully lower bowl assembly, guiding the unit so it does not strike the sides of the opening.
-Continue to lower bowl assembly until the elevator clamps or discharge bowl flange rests firmly on the I-beam supports. - 6.
+Continue to lower bowl assembly until the elevator clamps or discharge bowl flange rests firmly on the I-beam supports. - 8.
 Place a cover over the discharge bowl opening to prevent entrance of dirt or other foreign matter until ready for installation of the column assembly.

-Do not drop any foreign object into the bowl assembly.
+CAUTION Do not drop any foreign object into the bowl assembly.
 Such an object can cause serious damage to the pump and any downstream components.
 Any foreign object dropped into the bowl assembly must be retrieved prior to continuing assembly.